wyrdbound/grimoire-context/LOGGING.md

-# Logging in Wyrdbound Context
+# Logging in Grimoire Context

-This document describes how to configure and use logging in the `wyrdbound-context` library.
+This document describes how to configure and use logging in the `grimoire-context` library.

 ## Overview

-The `wyrdbound-context` library uses dependency injection for logging, allowing applications to choose their preferred logging implementation.
+The `grimoire-context` library uses dependency injection for logging, allowing applications to choose their preferred logging implementation.
 You can either use the standard Python `logging` module or inject your own custom logger implementation.

 ## Basic Usage